s9w/font_compare/README.md

 The capturing process is automated so requests for fonts or changes to the code sample are welcome.

 ## code sample
 The code sample was chosen to showcase most common characters and problems with fonts.
-The characters in the first line after the alphanumerics are:
+The characters in the second line under the alphanumerics are:

-- the number one
+	- 1: The number one
-- Big i (indiana)
+	- I: Big i (Indiana)
-- small L (lambda)
+	- l: Small L (Lambda)
-- vertical bar
+	- |: Vertical bar
-- big L
+	- L: Big L

-- number eight
+	- 8: number eight
-- number zero
+	- 0: number zero
-- big O (oregano)
+	- O: big O (Oregano)
-- small o
+	- o: small O

 	- number five
 	- big S (superman)

 Followed by some brackets, special characters and double underscore among other things.
 Then come a number of different quotation marks.
 I'll list the unicodes to avoid confusion